PierreSenellart/provsql/doc/TODO/joint-width-single-sweep-spec.md

 remain ~quadratic in *k* here (the dense encoding still carries all *k·w* facts, and the pinned DP still sweeps them once per answer — the shared-decomposition pass removes the *repeated* encode+decompose constant, not the per-answer DP;
-killing the latter is the deferred top-down single-DP of §3).
+killing the latter is the top-down single-DP of §3, measured above).
 Per-binding is in turn 10–40× faster than the re-gather-per-group transparent path, whose constant is dominated by *k* planner substitutions and *k* full relation gathers.
 The transparent path is skipped past k=128 (it is O(k) gathers of O(k·w) data, i.e.